matkolakowski/Early_Baseline_PatentMatch_Paragraph_Classification_Mateusz/README.md

 Colab runtime environment: T4 GPU

-## How to download repo
+### How to download repo

 `!git clone git@github.com:matkolakowski/Early_Baseline_PatentMatch_Paragraph_Classification_Mateusz.git`

-Also, state python version, and the compute environment where the code was executed (Ubuntu 22.04.LTS at a local machine, AWS EC2, and similar).
+### Set up environment

+If you use local machine, create new environment and install dependencies from requirements.txt

+`pip install -r requirements.txt`

+### Set up MLFlow credentials

+The code is designed to log model parameters using the MLFlow library.
+To use MLFlow seamlessly, create an .env file that will contain your MLFlow credentials.

+If you haven't used MLFlow before, check out the tutorial at:
+[MLFlow get started tutorial] https://mlflow.org/docs/latest/getting-started/index.html

 ## Data
 Do provide a description of how to obtain the necessary data.
 Specifically, do not store data files larger than 1 MB in the data folder.